ClinSeq/Jumble/README.md

 *   **[NEWS](NEWS.md)**: Changelog and version history.

-# PROTOTYPE
+# Prototype

-This package is a re-implementation of the legacy *Jumble* R-scripts.
+This package is a re-implementation of legacy Jumble R-scripts.
 It is currently in a prototype state and may not be stable.
 It may also be incomplete.
 Use at your own risk.